 Kevin Loney joined the Bowdoin football coaching staff in the summer of 2015.
-A veteran coach with over a decade of experience in the collegiate ranks, Loney headed up the safeties for the Polar Bears in 2015 and will assume running back and tight end coaching in the fall of 2016.
+A veteran coach with over a decade of experience in the collegiate ranks, Loney heads up the running backs and is the player development coordinator for the Polar Bears.
 Loney was most recently the head coach at Nichols College for three seasons from 2011-13.
 An experienced defensive coach, his resume includes stops at Upper Iowa (defensive line), Notre Dame (graduate assistant, offense), Bethany (defensive coordinator) and Wesleyan (defensive line).
 Loney graduated from Dickinson College in Carlisle, Pa. where he also competed for the outdoor track team in addition to playing football.

 Assistant Coach - Offensive Coordinator/Quarterbacks/Co-Recruiting CoordinatorBraden Layer

 Braden Layer joined the Bowdoin coaching staff in the spring of 2019.